Home / Undergraduate Application Guide / Undergraduate – University of Guelph

 Mature Applicants

-If you are a mature applicant, you must present the specific subject requirements for your program(s) of interest.
-Admission requirements vary by program.
+If you meet the definition of a mature student, you must present a minimum number of the specific subject requirements for your program(s) of interest.

 Doctor of Veterinary Medicine (DVM) Applicants